gsoft-inc/wl-web-configs/docs/swc/configure-build.md

 ├── swc.build.js
 ```

-Then, open the newly created file and export the [SWC](https://swc.rs/) configuration by using the `defineBuildConfig(options)` function provided by this library:
+Then, open the newly created file and export the [SWC](https://swc.rs/) configuration by using the `defineBuildConfig(options)` function:

 ```js !#6-8 swc.build.js
 // @ts-check